If you’ve whipped up a big batch of hummus, you might be wondering if you can store and reheat it to use in the next few days.

 - Once warm, remove and serve immediately

-It’s best to keep a close eye on your hummus when reheating it in the microwave, as this is a direct heating method that can be harsh on delicate foods.
+It’s best to keep a close eye on your hummus when you’re reheating it in the microwave, because it can be harsh on delicate foods.
+Adding too much water can also be problematic so be cautious!

 Reheating hummus in a hot water bath